axibase/atsd/rule-engine/details-table.md

 ## Overview

-The `detailsTable` function assembles a table consisting of window and command fields printed in the specified format.
+The `detailsTable` function prints a two-column table consisting of window and command fields in the specified format.

 Decimal numbers presented in the table are rounded to 5 significant digits, except on the **Logging** and **Derived Commands** tabs.